 2. Getting ideas

-Ideas can come from different directions—from your designer, employees, customers, competitors, and from elsewhere.
-You’ll need ideas for making a connection with your audience, for creating a stunning visual impact, and for writing a compelling copy.
+Ideas can come from different directions—from your designer, employees, customers, and even your competitors.
+You’ll need ideas that connects with your audience to create a visual impact and compelling copy to convert them.

 3. Creating form

-After the workable ideas have been identified, they will be transform into the desired form, which may be tested on a stationary, packaging, a brochure, a website, or whatever it is that you are looking to design.
+After some potential ideas have been identified, they will be applied into the desired form as mock-ups on stationary, packaging, a website, or whatever form is needed to validate the visual proposal at hand.